TriplyDB/Documentation/docs/triply-etl/cli/index.md

 Perform the following steps to install the TriplyETL Generator on your computer:

 1. Go to <https://nodejs.org> and install Node.js version 18.
+(Or use a [Node Version Manager](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).)

 ### Using the Generator